Msazdones/MapeoMySQL/README.md

 [*]This script has been developed by Miguel Saz Dones, student of the University of Alcalá de Henares (UAH), on date 24/02/2022, with the sole purpose of serving didacticaly to the author for understanding the operation and the process of creating a tool of these characteristics, in addition to better understanding the operation of a SQL database.

+[*]This tool is part of the final degree project named "Ciclo de vida de un ciberataque: Ataque y defensa", made by Miguel Saz Dones, in the Telecommunications Technologies Engineering Degree of the Universidad de Alcalá (UAH).

+[*]Link to the project: https://ebuah.uah.es/dspace/handle/10017/52335

 [*]For the development of these tool, a specific web form and a MySQL database have been used as the target, so it may have to be edited if you want to adapt it to other environments.